matrix-org/matrix-appservice-slack/README.md

 nano /matrix-appservice-slack/config.yaml

 # Copy the registration file to the volume
-cp slack-registration.yaml /matrix-appservice-slack/slack-registration.yaml
+cp Slack-registration.yaml /matrix-appservice-slack/Slack-registration.yaml

 # Recommended: Build the container yourself (requires a git clone, and to be in the root of the project)
-docker build -t matrix-appservice-slack.
+docker build -t Matrix-appservice-slack.

 # Run the container (this image is unnoficial.
 The docs will be updated when the official one is online)
-docker run -v /matrix-appservice-slack:/usr/src/app:z matrix-appservice-slack
+docker run -v /matrix-appservice-slack:/usr/src/app:z Matrix-appservice-slack
 ```

 #### Proxying

 If you want to host this bridge on a different server than your homeserver, you will have
-to proxy the bridge so both the matrix port (specified when creating your registration file
+to proxy the bridge so both the Matrix port (specified when creating your registration file
-through the -u property) and the slack port (specified by the inbound_uri prefix in your
+through the -u property) and the Slack port (specified by the inbound_uri prefix in your
 config file) can be reached.
-This way both the matrix homeserver and the slack API can reach
+This way both the Matrix homeserver and the Slack API can reach
 your bridge.

 #### Mattermost